EPCCed/PythonHPC/README.md

-We should really be running all computational jobs on the compute nodes which we access by submitting the batch script `archer2.job` (in fact you cannot run paralle jobs on the login nodes - you have to use the compute nodes).
+We should really be running all computational jobs on the compute nodes which we access by submitting the batch script `archer2.job` (in fact you cannot run parallel jobs on the login nodes - you have to use the compute nodes).

-* Submit the batch job: `sbatch archer2.job` which will run the numpy code on a single process.
+* Submit the batch job: `sbatch archer2.job` - this will run the numpy code on a single process.

-* Output will eventually appear in a file called something like `traffic-1234567.out` - you can monitor progress of your jobs using `squeue $USER`.
+* Output will eventually appear in a file called something like `traffic-1234567.out` - you can monitor progress of your jobs using `squeue $USER`

+* Is the performance on the compute nodes similar to the login nodes?

+We will now run the parallel version on ARCHER2.
+You will see that we have increased the number of iterations by a factor of 10 - without this the runtimes become so short that it is difficult to get accurate performance figures.
+As a rule of thumb, anything less than a second is probably too short.

+* Submit the batch job: `sbatch archer2.job` - this will run the parallel MPI code code on all 128 processors of a single ARCHER2 node.

+* What is the performance?
+How much faster is it than the numpy code on a single process?
+How much faster is it than the original code?

+* You can run on 256 or 512 processors by editing `archer2.job` and
+  increasing the value of `nodes` to 2 or 4.
+These jobs may take a surprisingly long time to run - this is due to slow startup times for parallel Python jobs and not slow performance.
+At these high process counts you may want to increase the number of iterations by another factor of 10.

+* Did we manage to break the 10,000 times faster barrier?

 ---